 - Strong Customer Base– It emphasizes brands to speak more directly to target markets and effectively build up their customer base.

 - Effective Resource Utilization – Differentiated marketing enables companies to effectively utilize resources.
-As companies are aware of what the market needs and what not, they can design product specific to them.
+As companies are aware of what the market needs and what not, they can design products specific to them.

 - Costly – Differentiated marketing is a costly marketing strategy.
 Companies have to spend more money and effort beforehand in order to identify and choose the right market segment.